YMalinov/car-infotainment/README.md

 car-infotainment
 ==========

 A work-in-progress arduino car infotainment display.
 It currently has two temperature sensors and an AltIMU board which feeds the Arduino with an altitude and compass reading.
-Currently, the measuring units are the following: temperature in degrees Celsius, compass heading in degrees and altitude reading in meters. <br/>
+Currently, the measuring units are the following: temperature in degrees Celsius, compass heading in degrees and altitude reading in meters.
+The Arduino LED (pin 13) lights on, while the sensors are being read.<br/>
 I've renamed the AltIMU sensors' libraries, so their names are more descriptive (<a href="https://github.com/pololu/l3g-arduino">L3G</a>, <a href="https://github.com/pololu/lps-arduino">LPS</a> and <a href="https://github.com/pololu/minimu-9-ahrs-arduino">LSM303</a>).
 The temperature, compass, altitude and animation refresh intervals are pretty much asynchronously configurable.
+Added a read timeout functionality in the LPS pressure sensor library.

 The following modules are used:
 <ul>